JasperRutte/JasperRutte/README.md

-<br> I'd love to learn more programming languages in the future and become more efficient in the ones I'm currently using! ✨
+<br> I'd love to learn more programming languages in the future and become more proficient in the ones I'm currently using! ✨